Codecademy/docs/documentation/content-standards.md

   - [Conditionals](https://www.codecademy.com/resources/docs/python/conditionals)
   - [Dictionaries](https://www.codecademy.com/resources/docs/python/dictionaries)

+Some of these entries, such as the [Lists](https://www.codecademy.com/resources/docs/python/lists) entry, will have a terms table at the bottom with more nested term entries.

 ## 2. Term Entry

-Some of the entries, such as Python's [Lists](https://www.codecademy.com/resources/docs/python/lists), will have a terms table at the bottom with more nested term entries.

 Term entries are entries that covers a function, a method, a property, etc.